Understanding prostate cancer

-Many cases of prostate cancer grow slowly and stay at home base (the prostate).
+Many cases of prostate cancer grow slowly and stay in the prostate.
 Sometimes men live without ever knowing they have it.
 Other times it may be more aggressive and may spread to the organs, lymph system or bones.
 The most common type (almost all cases) is called an adenocarcinoma.3 These cancerous tumors start in the gland cells that make fluid.
 (And actually, an adenocarcinoma can happen in any organ with cells that produce mucus, like the breast, lung and colon).4

 Other kinds of prostate cancers exist, but are considered more rare.
 They include: small cell carcinomas, neuroendocrine tumors, transitional cell carcinomas and sarcomas.5

 Early detection is really important.
-And, it helps make sure nothing unusual comes out of left field.
 If you believe you are at average risk (meaning you don’t have any of the risk factors listed below), you might want to consider asking your doctor about getting routine screenings for prostate cancer once you turn 50.

 The second test is called the prostate-specific antigen (PSA) blood test.
-This can be ordered with other lab work you may likely have done during your physical, so there may not be any extra work for you to do but please consult your doctor.
+This can be ordered with other lab work you may likely have done during your physical, so there may not be any extra work for you to do — but be sure to consult your doctor to confirm.
 PSA is a protein found in the prostate and the level of that protein may help indicate if there’s cancer.
 The higher the number, the more likely there may be cancer.6

 If you’re close to 50 years old, have a conversation with your doctor about when you should start getting your prostate cancer screenings.